A NSW Government Website

 If you are successful in progressing to the second stage of the process, you will be notified via email.

-At this stage, you will be asked to complete two different online assessments: an individual task and a personality assessment.
+At this stage, you will be asked to complete two different online assessments: an individual task and a Hogan Personality Inventory assessment.

 You will also be invited to book into a virtual assessment centre.
 This will include a list of dates and times.
 Book in early to secure your preferred date.